Ferries from

 How far is it from Algeria to France?

-What does it cost for a ferry from Algeria to France?
+How much is the ferry from Algeria to France?

 The price of a ferry from Algeria to France can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.